lsulibraries/ldl_metadata_docs/ldl_metadata_guidelines.md

 #### Number
 - __Definition:__ Contains the actual number within the part.

-- __Usage Notes:__ Enter only the number of the part.
+- __Instruction:__ Enter only the number of the part.

 #### Caption
 - __Definition:__ Contains the caption describing the enumeration within a part.

-- __Usage Notes:__ Enter a caption to display in front of the part number, such as "vol." or "no.".
+- __Instruction:__ Enter a caption to display in front of the part number, such as "vol." or "no.".
 A space will be inserted between the Caption and the Number.

 #### Title
 - __Definition:__ Contains the title of the part.

-- __Usage Notes:__ Enter the title of the part, if it is different than the core title of the resource.
+- __Instruction:__ Enter the title of the part, if it is different than the core title of the resource.

 ### Attributes